 This proposal recommends required research to be conducted in order to develop comprehensive recommendations for a statewide rate setting methodology for transportation services funded through home and community based waivers.
 A healthy transportation network is vital to home and community based services.
 Access to transportation increases individuals' ability to access needed services and achieve community integration.
 However, currently access to transportation has been identified as a significant gap by providers, individuals, and lead agencies in the agency-conducted Gaps Analysis study.
 Currently, there is not a statewide rate setting methodology for transportation rates.
 In some areas, it is authorized as a per-trip service and in other services it is bundled within service rate frameworks.
-Development of a statewide rate setting methodology for transportation of DWRS and will help ensure that individuals have access to needed services across the state.
+Development of a statewide rate setting methodology for transportation will further the state's rate setting implementation of DWRS and will help ensure that individuals have access to needed services across the state.